petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="Scale10"/>
 ## Make a scaled model of a Thesis^10

 Write a 2-page Thesis about something you would like to study, or any other topic of your choice.
-Include title, subtitle, images, captions, summary, literature references and footnotes.
+Include title, subtitle, summary, images, captions, literature references and footnotes.
-Sketch the layout and content in multiple scales, before anything else.
+Sketch the content and layout in multiple scales.
 Make short cycles.
 If you run out of time, decide on priorities.
 Final presentation in **3 hours**

 ~~~
 box = mainBox.newInfo()
 ~~~
 ### Challenge
-The challenge of this exercise is to scale the elements in a real thesis to fit the 2 pages and still make it complete.
+The challenge of this exercise is to scale the elements of a real thesis to fit in two pages and still make it complete.
 Or even better, guess what volume is needed and only make that.
-Draw a planning how to use the available time of 3 hours.
-How much time do you need for research, writing, creating the images and for making the final layout.
+Draw a planning how to use the available time of three hours.
+How much time do you need for research, writing, creating the images and for making the final layout?

 ### Hints
 * The most common mistake in this exercise it bad planning.
 Remember that the emphasis is on completeness and completion.
-Not on the depth of research or the volume of text.
+Not on the depth of research or the volume of the text.
-* Keep yourself to the hard deadline of 3 hours.
-You can always do the exercise again, if it fails to complete in time.
+* Keep yourself to the hard deadline of three hours.
+You can always do the exercise again, if you fail to complete in time.
 Doing another cycle is more rewarding than extending the deadline.

 These hints are by no means a boundary.
 But they help to focus on what the essential parts of this exercise are.
-Too many unknowns in the process will slow it down.
+Too many unknowns in the process will confuse.

 ### Feedback
 Ask others for feedback and think beforehand what questions you will ask.
-Instead of “Do you like it?”, you probably get more feedback with **What do you think the conclusion of the thesis is?**, **Is it detailed enough?** or **What would you add?**.
+Instead of **Do you like it?**, you probably get more feedback with **What do you think the conclusion of the thesis is?**, **Is it detailed enough?** or **What would you add for clarity?**.

 ~~~
 section = content.newSection()